Long Live the Queen (film)

-Long Live the Queen (Lang Leve de Koningin) is a 1995 Dutch children's film directed by Esmé Lammers.
+Long Live the Queen (Lang Leve de Koningin) is a 1995 Dutch children's film written and directed by Esmé Lammers.
 It tells the tale of a little girl who learns to play chess thanks to enchanted chess pieces.
 The film was selected as the Dutch entry for the Best Foreign Language Film at the 69th Academy Awards, but was not accepted as a nominee.
 It also won the Golden Calf for Best Feature Film.
 The film was dedicated to chess grandmaster Max Euwe, the grandfather of the director.

 Plot

 Sara, a young girl with an active imagination, buys a chess set from a friend's father with her pocket money.
 That friend, Victor, teaches her to play chess with the decorative chess pieces, which come to life in her fantasy in the form of real characters living in a chess world.
 At the same time, she learns more and more about her father, whom she never knew.
 Playing chess as well as getting to know her father is not made easy for her.
 All her mother wants to tell her is that her father lives in South Africa.
 Her teacher also initially refuses to believe in Sara's possibilities.
 But when she gets good at playing chess against all odds, she is allowed to join a simultaneous chess exhibition against the famous chess player Bob Hooke.
 She makes a big impression on him with her chess skills but never gets to finish her game.
 When Victor becomes ill during the chess game, Sara rushes off to bring him home.
 In her haste, she forgets her chess pieces.
 When Bob Hooke goes after her to bring her the set, he discovers that she is his daughter.